A Touch Of Gold Lamé (Elvis and Nudie Cohn)

 THE GOLD SUIT DISCOGRAPHY

-The very first time the Gold Suit appeared
+The very first time the gold suit appeared on a record cover!

 This nice release from Argentina featured the same artwork and the same songs as the US EP.
-But it had a different title.
+But it came with a different title.

-You can always count on the Japanese to do something different.
+You can always count on the Japanese when it comes to unique covers.
 The cover chosen for this single is no exception.

 RCA South-Africa kept the songs and most of the artwork in tact, but they omitted the ‘Volume 1’ subtitle.